- Serves 4

-I know, it's a big claim telling you to toss all of your roast chicken recipes, but I don't think you'll be disappointed after the first bite.
+I know, it's a big claim telling you to toss all of your other roast chicken recipes, but I don't think you'll be disappointed after the first bite.
 Did I also mention that it makes for perfect roast chicken in only 60 minutes?
 Yep.
-There are no bells and whistles here.
-Nor will you find fancy herbs.
-It's all about technique, from a higher than usual roasting temperature, starting off with a dry roast (not adding any fat or liquid to the pan at first), to properly salting the bird before popping it in the oven.
+There are no bells and whistles here—nor will you find fancy herbs.
+It's all about technique, from a higher-than-usual roasting temperature, starting off with a dry roast (not adding any fat or liquid to the pan at first), to properly salting the bird before popping it in the oven.
 Unless you have a killer hood vent, you'll want to open the windows for the dry roasting—trust me, the little of bit smoke is well-worth it!
 And yes, it sounds fussy to baste every 10 to 15 minutes, but super crispy skin is the reward.
-What happens next is a sheer delight, simple in method only, and exceptional in taste.
-If you manage to have leftovers (you might want to roast 2 chickens), the extras always go into tacos, chili, or homemade chicken croquettes. —Jennifer Perillo
+What happens next is a sheer delight, simple only in its method, and exceptional in taste.
+If you manage to have leftovers (you might want to roast 2 chickens), the extras can always go into tacos, chili, or homemade chicken croquettes. —Jennifer Perillo

-- Coarse salt (Diamond Crystal kosher salt or Maldon salt flakes are what I use)
+Coarse salt (kosher salt or Maldon salt flakes are what I use)

 - Preheat the oven to 475ºF.

 - Place the chicken in a roasting pan or cast iron skillet (do not use a glass pan, or it'll crack when you add the liquid), breast-side up.
-Season generously with salt, and pepper, as you like.
+Season generously with salt, and pepper.
 Cook for 20 minutes, then add the wine, butter, plus a 1/2 cup of water to the bottom of the pan.

-- Remove the chicken from the oven and let sit for 5 to 10 minutes before carving or cutting up.
+- Remove the chicken from the oven and let sit for 5 to 10 minutes before carving.